This page contains relevant information and guidance relating to case reviews published by the Devon Safeguarding Children Partnership.

 The purpose of a Rapid Review is to:

-- gather the facts about the case, as far as they can be readily established at the time
+- gather the facts about the child’s experience as far as they can be readily established, including details of agency involvement and an analysis of key practice episodes.

-- discuss whether there is any immediate action needed to ensure children’s safety and share any learning appropriately
+- discuss whether any immediate action is needed to ensure children’s safety and share any learning appropriately.

 All agencies who have been involved with the subject child or family will be required to contribute to the Rapid Review.
 An initial scoping of agencies’ intervention will, therefore, need to be completed and other relevant information will need to be rapidly gathered.